top of page

 Itinerary

-Day 4.
-Early departure before dawn to the well-placed floating pontoon hides in Båtsfjord.
-Amazingly close encounters with Arctic ducks such as King eider, Steller’s eider, Long-tailed duck in their finest breeding outfits.
-Brunch package from the hotel.
-Half day in the hides places and then a boat trip with a RIB boat among the flocks of Arctic ducks and gulls in the fjord.
-Overnight and dinner at hotel.
+Early departure before dawn to the well-positioned floating hides in Båtsfjord.
+Experience incredibly close encounters with Arctic ducks such as King Eider, Steller’s Eider, Common Eider, and Long-tailed Duck in their finest breeding plumage.
+A breakfast package from the hotel is enjoyed in the hide.
+Half a day in the hides is followed by a RIB boat tour among the many Arctic ducks and gulls in the fjord.
+Overnight stay and dinner at the hotel.

-Day 6.
 Early breakfast at the guesthouse.
-Full day in the taiga forest, including a snowmobile sledge trip to a private bird feeding site that often attracts species such as Pine grosbeak, Siberian tit, Siberian Jay, Red squirrel and sometimes Hawk owl.
-Opportunity for a wood-fired sauna on the banks of the Pasvik River for those who so wish.
-Overnight and dinner at the guesthouse in Pasvik.
+Full day in the taiga forest, including a snowmobile sled trip to a private bird feeding site that often attracts species such as Pine Grosbeak, Siberian Tit, Siberian Jay, Red Squirrel, and occasionally a Hawk Owl.
+There is also the option for a wood-fired sauna by the Pasvik River for those who wish.
+Overnight stay and dinner at the guesthouse in Pasvik.

 Fill in the booking form.